 To ensure the confidentiality, integrity and availability of personal information under the control of Statistics Canada, many physical, IT and Information Management measures have been put in place to mitigate the risks to personal information.

-The security of information is the responsibility of the Departmental Security Officer, the Departmental Privacy Officer and the Chief Information Officer.
+The security of information is the responsibility of the Chief Security Officer, the Chief Privacy Officer and the Chief Information Officer.
 Any security issues that cannot be addressed by them are brought to the Security Coordination Committee to make an evaluation of the risk and determine if the issue should be brought up to the Chief Statistician.